kvasdopil/ui-gen/docs/MEMORY.md

 2. User clicks "Modify" button
 3. User enters modification request and clicks "Create"
 4. `Screen` component immediately adds incomplete conversation point to history (prompt appears right away)
-5. API call is made with full conversation history
+5. API call is made to `POST /api/screens/:id/dialog` with the prompt
+6. API endpoint:
+   - Loads all existing dialog entries for the screen
+   - Converts them to history format
+   - Adds the new prompt to history
+   - Calls `generateUIFromHistory()` to generate HTML
+   - Creates new dialog entry in database
-6. When API response arrives, incomplete point is replaced with completed point
+7. When API response arrives, incomplete point is replaced with completed point
-7. If API call fails, incomplete point is removed from history
+8. If API call fails, incomplete point is removed from history
-8. User can click prompts in history panel to view different versions
+9. User can click prompts in history panel to view different versions

 ## Testing Considerations